 The challenges of children with mild/moderate hearing loss and their families and teachers are subtle, and may not be easily apparent.
 However, there is increasing evidence that the impact of such a loss can be significant both at home and at school.
 These children mishear, misunderstand and their language and social/emotional development may be delayed.
 Yet these are the children whose needs may not be immediately apparent, and where services may be cut at times of financial scrutiny.
 This presentation will explore current research into the impact of a mild/moderate hearing loss on family life, social life and educational attainments, and what the implications are for practice.

-Once you have completed watching the video please contact Carla Silveira - email@example.com to receive your certificate.
+Once you have completed watching the video please contact Carla Silveira - firstname.lastname@example.org to receive your certificate and CEU form.
 The certificate can then be used for accreditation purposes.

 Please note that completing the Children with mild/moderate loss will contribute 1 hour of NESA Registered PD addressing 1.1.2, 3.5.2, from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.